 of global carbon is stored above ground in the world’s tropical forests managed by indigenous peoples and local communities

-Despite some progress achieved, especially on the normative level, including, importantly, the adoption of the UN Declaration on the Rights of Indigenous Peoples in 2007, and the UN Declaration on the Rights of Peasants adopted in 2018, the situation of indigenous peoples remains challenging in a number of countries in Africa.
+Even though there have been some gains, particularly on the normative level, including, crucially, the adoption of the UN Declaration on the Rights of Indigenous Peoples in 2007 and the UN Declaration on the Rights of Peasants in 2018, the situation for indigenous peoples is still difficult in a number of African countries.

-Several critical trends continue and deteriorate in Uganda and the Democratic Republic of Congo.
+Several critical trends persist and worsen in Uganda and the Democratic Republic of the Congo.

-Indigenous peoples living on lands with the availability of fossil fuels, minerals, and forests and with a high degree of biological diversity often fall prey to commercial and political interests in the lands they manage and the resources they contain.
-Indigenous human rights defenders, and in particular those defending land rights and the environment, are often subjected to discrimination, persecution, and harassment.
-Certain groups of indigenous peoples face double layers of challenges including particularly indigenous women and girls, youth, elderly people, and people with disabilities.
+Indigenous peoples who live on lands with abundant fossil fuels, minerals, and forests, as well as a high level of biological diversity, are frequently targeted by commercial and political interests in the lands they manage and the resources they contain.
+Indigenous human rights defenders, especially those defending land rights and the environment, face discrimination, persecution, and harassment on a regular basis.
+Certain indigenous peoples, particularly indigenous women and girls, youth, the elderly, and people with disabilities, face double challenges.

 The important role of indigenous peoples in the protection and conservation of the environment is well established and should be advanced.